 No one learns these skills overnight.
 It takes practice, and sometimes you need to build up to having effective communication in your partnership.
 Here are the small steps it takes to master conflict management.

-Soften Startup, which involves how a partner raises an issue in the first three minutes of the conversation, is crucial to resolving relationship conflicts.
-If most of your arguments start softly, your relationship is far more likely to be stable and happy:
+How a partner raises an issue in the first three minutes of the conversation is crucial to resolving relationship conflicts.
+If most of your arguments start softly, your relationship is far more likely to be stable and happy.

-Complain but don’t blame.
-No matter how “at fault” you feel that your partner is, approaching them with criticisms and accusations is not productive.
-According to Dr. Gottman, it’s all about approach!
+No matter how “at fault” you think your partner is, approaching them with criticisms and accusations is not productive.
+It’s all about approach.

-- Focus on how you’re feeling, not on accusing your spouse!
-Both of you will stand to gain something from the conversation – the two of you will likely feel that you are hearing and understanding each other more.
+Focus on how you’re feeling, not on accusing your partner.
+Both of you will likely feel that you are hearing and understanding each other more.

-- Instead of lashing back out at you, your partner is more likely to consider your point of view and deliver the results you are hoping for with this approach.
+Your partner is more likely to consider your point of view and deliver the results you are hoping for with this approach.
 Be clear.
-No matter how long you have been with your partner or how well they know you, no matter how convenient it would be, you cannot expect them to read your mind.
+No matter how long you’ve been together, you cannot expect them to read your mind.

-Be polite and appreciative.
-Just because you are in conflict with your partner, does not mean that your respect and affection for them has to diminish!
-Adding phrases such as “please” and “I appreciate it when you…” can be helpful to maintaining warmth and emotional connection even during a difficult conversation.
-Which is, of course, exactly where you need it most.
+Just because you are in conflict with your partner does not mean that your respect and affection for them diminished.
+Adding phrases such as “please” and “I appreciate it when you…” can be helpful in maintaining warmth and emotional connection even during a difficult conversation.